Evidence of a dibaryon spectrum in coherent $\pi^0\pi^0 d$ photoproduction at forward deuteron angles: Results and interpretation

 Fig.~\ref{fig:pidmass1} shows the invariant mass of the $\pi^0 d$ and $\pi^0 \pi^0$ systems for $W$ from 2270 to 2441\,MeV (corresponding to five tagger channels).
 This is centred over the $d^*(2380)$ mass, covering approximately 90\,\% of the Breit-Wigner function in fig.~\ref{fig:cscompleteBW}.
 Background from quasi-free production off the proton was subtracted by scaling the background according to the fit to the \textit{$\pi^0\pi^0$ missing mass} spectra in fig.~\ref{fig:mmfit}.
 Only events within $3\sigma$ of the deuteron mass in the missing mass spectra were included to reduce the amount of quasi-free background required to be subtracted.
 An additional systematic uncertainty of 10\,\% for the subtraction of this background was estimated by varying the selection cut, giving a total of 13.5\,\% when combined in quadrature with the other systematic uncertainties.

+The phase space distribution gives a reasonable description of the $\pi^0d$ invariant mass in fig.~\ref{fig:pidmass1}(a), with qualitative agreement to the $\pi^0\pi^0$ invariant mass in the previous photoproduction data from the ELPH collaboration~\cite{ishikawa17}.
+Also shown is the invariant mass for double pionic fusion to deuterium at $W= 2380$\,MeV~\cite{adlarson11}, which is narrower than the data.

-The phase space distribution gives a reasonable description of the $\pi^0d$ invariant mass in fig.~\ref{fig:pidmass1}(a).
-The $\pi^0\pi^0$ invariant mass in fig.~\ref{fig:pidmass1}(b) exhibits a low mass enhancement and a dip at approximately 0.34\,GeV/c$^2$ which appears similar to the ABC effect in refs.~\cite{adlarson11,bashkanov09} which was attributed to the $d^*(2380)$.
-The pink line (scaled to match the data at 0.29\,GeV/c$^2$) shows the expected distribution in double pionic fusion to $^4$He from ref.~\cite{adlarson12}, where an intermediate $d^*(2380)$ is formed.
+The $\pi^0\pi^0$ invariant mass in fig.~\ref{fig:pidmass1}(b) exhibits a low mass enhancement and a dip at approximately 0.34\,GeV/c$^2$.
+This also appears to be in agreement with the ELPH collaboration data and is similar to the ABC effect in refs.~\cite{adlarson11,bashkanov09} which was attributed to the $d^*(2380)$.
+The cyan and magenta lines (scaled to match the data at 0.29\,GeV/c$^2$) show the distribution in double pionic fusion to deuterium~\cite{adlarson11} and $^4$He~\cite{adlarson12} respectively, where in both cases it is interpreted that an intermediate $d^*(2380)$ is formed.
 Qualitatively there is a good agreement and is preferred over the phase space spectrum, despite limited statistical precision.
-A fit was made (not shown) to the data including this ``ABC spectrum" and a Gaussian distribution centred around 0.4\,GeV/c$^2$ to describe the higher invariant mass range.
-A differential cross section for $\gamma d \rightarrow d^*(2380) \rightarrow \pi^0\pi^0 d$ was subsequently determined as $(17 \pm 7_\mathrm{stat} \pm 4_\mathrm{sys})$\,nb/sr for \dangle $> 0.8$.
-The systematic uncertainty was estimated by varying fit parameters to the higher mass part of the spectrum and also by using a modified ABC spectrum from the reaction $pn \rightarrow d \pi\pi$~\cite{mikhailpriv21}.
-The angular distribution of the $d^*(2380)$ is already well determined in fusion reactions (see for example, ref.~\cite{adlarson11}), and so the total cross section can be extrapolated to $(8.7 \pm 3.5_\mathrm{stat} \pm 2.1_\mathrm{sys})$\,nb.
+A fit was made (not shown) to the data including the double pionic fusion to deuterium spectrum and a Gaussian distribution centred around 0.4\,GeV/c$^2$ to describe the higher invariant mass range.
+A $\chi^2$ per degree of freedom of 1.18 was achieved, which is an improvement over 1.39 when fitting with only a phase space distribution.
+A differential cross section for $\gamma d \rightarrow d^*(2380) \rightarrow \pi^0\pi^0 d$ was subsequently determined as $(22 \pm 6_\mathrm{stat} \pm 4_\mathrm{sys})$\,nb/sr for \dangle $> 0.8$.
+The systematic uncertainty was estimated by varying fit parameters and by comparing the fits using the different double pionic fusion spectra.
+The angular distribution of the $d^*(2380)$ is already well determined in fusion reactions (see for example, ref.~\cite{adlarson11}), and so the total cross section can be extrapolated to $(11.3 \pm 3.2_\mathrm{stat} \pm 2.7_\mathrm{sys})$\,nb.
+This is of a similar order of magnitude to what was determined using an extended chiral constituent quark model in ref.~\cite{dong19}, where the resonance peak was calculated (assuming certain caveats) as 1.4\,nb.
 With improved statistics, this fitting method to the ABC effect can enable a particularly accurate $d^*(2380)$ photoproduction cross section measurement.

-Alternative descriptions of the ABC effect via OPE models driven by triangle diagrams may emerge~\cite{osetpriv21}, and it is anticipated this data and planned future datasets to improve statistical precision can help discriminate between these different interpretations.